AndrewWPhillips/andrewwphillips.github.io/_posts/2023-08-13-go-ref-types.md

 **The important thing is to understand how they work, not what you call them.**
 {: .notice--warning}

 For example, I recently discovered a bug in my own code which caused a data race.
 This happened because I passed a map to a different go-routine (through a channel) rather than cloning it first.
-This is a common sort of mistake in Go, and the sort of thing I would not have done in C (where you need to explicitly pass a pointer).
+This is a common sort of mistake in Go, and the sort of thing I would not have done in C.

 So let's look at how different "reference" types work.
 I'll also look at arrays (and interfaces), even though they are "value" types.